rickapps/upload-multiple-images/UploadFilesMVC/README.txt

 ﻿Instructions for UploadFilesMVC Project

-First, right click on the Solution in Visual Studio Solution Explorer.
+First, right click on the Solution (very top line) in Visual Studio Solution Explorer.
 Select 'Restore Client-Side Libraries' from the drop-down menu.
 This will download a copy of Font-Awesome and add it to the folder wwwroot/lib.
 Look at the file libman.json if you are curious how this is accomplished.